Master of Science in Product Innovation

 The Master of Science in Product Innovation will prepare students to usher new products from the idea through the commercialization phases within existing companies or in new ventures.
 The program aims to equip students with the knowledge, skills, and abilities to improve the probability of commercial success for innovative new products and services.

-The degree consists of a full-time/1-year or a part-time/2-year, 30-hour program, that includes full summer, fall and spring terms.
-Classes will meet online during the week and one Saturday per month at the University's Global Campus in Bentonville.
+The degree will consist of a 1-year or a 2-year, 30-hour program that includes full summer, fall and spring terms.
+Classes will meet online during the week and one Saturday per month at the University of Arkansas campus in Fayetteville.

 Product/Venture Practicums